 These six procedure codes occur among the first 30 procedure codes reported).

-F03M Transcatheter Pulmonary Valve Implant

-Analysis of melody valve implant cases showed the implant costs were both inadequately reported and the event records for these cases formed only a small proportion of the current throughput for the DRGs they appeared in, namely F04A, F04B, F03A, and F03B.

-However, the use of this new technology was expected to increase.
-To adequately recompense for this, it was decided to develop an NZ specific DRG F03M and set weights by adjusting the event level cost data to show the current actual cost of the implant.

-This NZ DRG F03M was created in WIESNZ13 and remains current for WIESNZ22.

-These event records are identified as those having the ACHI Eleventh Edition procedure code 3848811 [637] Percutaneous replacement of pulmonary valve with bioprosthesis occurring in the first 30 procedure codes reported.

-O66T SFLP for Twin to Twin Transfusion Syndrome
+O66W SFLP for Twin to Twin Transfusion Syndrome

-Analysis showed a small number of event records within a large throughput of DRGs, in this case O66A Antenatal and Other Obstetric Admissions w Catastrophic or Severe CC, O66B Antenatal and Other Obstetric Admissions W/O Catastrophic or Severe CC and O66C Antenatal and Other Obstetric Admissions, Sameday.
+Analysis showed a small number of event records within a large throughput of DRGs, in this case O66A Antenatal and Other Obstetric Admissions, Major Complexity, O66B Antenatal and Other Obstetric Admissions, Intermediate Complexity and O66C Antenatal and Other Obstetric Admissions, Minor Complexity.
 The costs of the treatment method were swamped by the costs of these other event records.
-It was decided to develop a NZ specific DRG O66T for this treatment regime, with weights based on the reported costs without adjustment.
+It was decided to develop a NZ specific DRG O66W for this treatment regime, with weights based on the reported costs without adjustment.

-The NZ DRG O66T was created in WIESNZ13 and remains current for WIESNZ23.
+The NZ DRG was created in WIESNZ13 and remains current for WIESNZ23 but its code has been updated from O66T to O66W.

 These event records are identified as those which have a principal diagnosis of O430 Placental transfusion syndromes and one of the first 30 ACHI Eleventh Edition procedure codes must be 9048800 [1330] Endoscopic ablation of vessels of placenta.